AD SPACE SALES

-Borrego Springs is a smallish and artful town presenting something for all…
+Borrego Springs is an artful smaller-sized town presenting something for everyone…

-Beginning at Christmas Circle, and the historic hub trodden by De Anza in 1776 that connects all highways around a compass rose leading in four directions.
-When camping, visitors are permitted to stay outdoors in any desolate area, and just off main roads.
-Sleeping under illuminated starry nights with no added street lamps of town allows a sky shining brightly and permits excellent observations.
+Beginning at Christmas Circle, and the historic hub trodden by De Anza in 1776 that connects all highways radiating from the Center Compass Rose radiating in four directions.
+When camping, visitors are permitted staying outdoors in most any desolate area, just off main roads.
+Sleeping under illuminated starry nights with no added tresspassing lamps from town allows a sky stars shining brightly and permits excellent observation.
 Swift moving breezes blow throughout the valleys and mountains soothing one's senses or will even ravage your campsite if not secured.
-Daytime softens the coarseness of the desert sands, at sunset seems a grand accomplishment in a visit to your own backyard.
-Arriving to Borrego Springs there's the historical association, bookstores, information centers and cool interior to hang out in the central library, and several art galleries.
-It’s an unique destination for viewing memorable landscapes opening to outlying adventures to enjoy.
+Daytime softens the coarseness of the desert sands, and at sunset seems allowing the grand accomplishment of visiting such a desolate region as your own backyard.
+Arriving to Borrego Springs there's the historical association, bookstores, information centers and cool interior to hang out in the central library, and art galleries.
+It’s a great destination for viewing memorable landscapes and opens up outlying adventures for all.

 Robert A. Bellezza,

 Publisher, California Tour & Travel

-Robert Bellezza’s 35-year career has focused on marketing to California’s statewide and national audiences publishing full color glossy travel and tourism magazines in the Golden State.
-He authored six innovative California tourbooks and 60 magazines featuring destinations from the Sierra to the Sea, each highlighting top resorts, attractions, craft food, wine and beer.
+Robert Bellezza’s 35-year career has focused on marketing to California’s statewide and national audiences by publishing full-color glossy travel and tourism magazines on the Golden State.
+He authored seven innovative California tour books and 60 magazines featuring destinations from the Sierra to the Sea, each highlighting top resorts, attractions, craft food, wine and beer.
 He currently manages California Tour & Travel Magazine’s on-line portal featuring statewide events, entertainment reviews, and travel related stories.